 During this time, you will be in touch with the above parties frequently to ensure the pet therapy is progressing as expected.

 Can Robotic Pets Help For Dementia?

 If, by chance, you can’t get a real pet for your senior, you’re not necessarily out of options.
-Surprisingly, research has found that robotic pets provide many of the same benefits we discussed earlier, such as lessening depression, loneliness, and anxiety.
-They’re also perfect for seniors who have dementia because they’re not real.
+Surprisingly, research has found that robotic pets provide many of the same benefits of animal therapy we discussed earlier, such as lessening depression, loneliness, stress levels and anxiety.
+They’re also perfect for seniors who have dementia or Alzheimer’s disease because they’re not real.

 Further, robotic pets are at no risk of developing diseases, playing too roughly, scratching, biting, or otherwise hurting your senior.
 They also don’t need vet visits, so they’re not a financial burden.

 These cute faux pets look like the real deal, and they’re not toys.
 Artificial intelligence programming means that some, like the puppy from Ageless Innovation, will respond to voices, can open and close their mouth and bark, will move their head and body at your touch, blink, and even have their own heartbeat!

 As you can see in the image above, Ageless Innovation also has an adorable cat for seniors who prefer them.